 Dr. Edmund Charles Bell was born on the 27th of April, 1890 in Stayner, Ontario.
-He was the eldest of three children born to Daniel Gilbert Bell and the former Margaret J. Hodgson.
-His father was a dry goods salesman and Dr. Bell’s sisters were Jessie and Dorothy.
+He was the eldest of three children born to Daniel Gilbert Bell and the former Margaret Jemima Hodgson.
+His father was a dry goods salesman and Dr. Bell’s sisters were Jessie Elizabeth Bell and Dorothy Gertrude Bell.
 Dr. Bell was named after his maternal grandfather, Edmund Hodgson.

-Dr. Bell resumed his studies at The University of Toronto Faculty of Medicine.
+After Dr. Bell was discharged he resumed his studies at The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1922.
 Dr. Bell joined the College of Physicians and Surgeons on the 13th of November, 1922.

 Dr. Bell entered into a partnership with Dr. Stanley A. Richardson in Wallaceburg.
 On the 15th of August, 1925, Dr. Bell completed an immigration card indicating he was moving from Wallaceburg to Cincinnati to work at the Cincinnati Sanitorium.
 Further he indicated on the immigration card that his intentions were to become a U.S. citizen.